macbuse/macbuse.github.io/PROG/index.md

 I suppose you know how to ask Google to translate this page in french - I have an qwerty keyboard and accents are impossible.

-The first class will be just preparation for what we will do then.
+The first class will be just preparation for what we will do in the rest of the semester.
 I won't be using the Moodle page so much as it is not easy to update unlike GitHub.
 You will be learning how to use GitHub later - it's quite easy.

 Please watch the videos.
 You can learn a lot from them.
 There will not be so much reading but there will be a lot of watching.
 To begin with the videos will